brenov/xr-cv19-diagnosis/README.md

 However, concerning the recall metric, most experiments were worse than the experiment with only original images.
 The single exception was the experiment with sharpness-adjusted images that tied with the experiment with only original images.

-We believe that the augmented images increased the dataset unbalance since there are more NON-COVID images than the COVID ones.
+We believe that the augmented images increased the dataset unbalance since there are more non-COVID images than the COVID ones.

 Figures 2, 3, 4, 5, and 6 show the probability distributions for each experiment.
-The values less than 0.5 are the images classified as NON-COVID cases, and the ones closer to 1 are the images classified as COVID cases.
+The values less than 0.5 are the images classified as non-COVID cases, and the ones closer to 1 are the images classified as COVID cases.
-The blue label is for the COVID images, and the yellow label is for the NON-COVID images.
+The blue label is for the COVID images, and the yellow label is for the non-COVID images.
-As expected, some NON-COVID and COVID cases are misclassified.
+As expected, some non-COVID and COVID cases are misclassified.
-Figure 2 shows that some chest X-ray images have a degree of uncertainty regarding COVID or NON-COVID classification (in a range of 0.1 until 0.9).
+Figure 2 shows that some chest X-ray images have a degree of uncertainty regarding COVID or non-COVID classification (in a range of 0.1 until 0.9).
 Also, there is a high degree of certainty predicted as false positives or false negatives.
 As shown in figures 3, 4, 5, and 6, the augmented data reduced the uncertainty of the images; however, it kept some miss predictions.